Skip to content

 A realistic budget includes costs that don't appear every month but need monthly reservation:

-These add 200-550/month to the honest expense picture.
-Budgets without them produce shortfalls whenever anything irregular happens, which is continuously.
+These categories combined add meaningful amounts to the honest expense picture.
+Budgets that skip them produce shortfalls whenever anything irregular happens — which, across a year, is continuously.

 The subscription audit most people avoid

 households average 8-15 active subscriptions (streaming, gym, software, magazines, meal kits, apps, cloud storage).
 Total monthly cost often 150-300.
 The ones you actually use?
 Usually 40-60% of what you pay.
-Running a subscription audit once a year and cancelling everything unused typically saves 50-150/month — more than most people's entire category-budget adjustments accomplish.
-This is the easiest win in most household budgets: you're already paying; you just need to stop paying for the ones that aren't earning their keep.
+Running a subscription audit once a year and cancelling everything unused typically reduces monthly spend by 50-150 — more than most people's entire category-budget adjustments accomplish.
+This is the easiest win in most household budgets: subscriptions that have stopped earning their keep can be cancelled without behaviour change to the rest of the budget.

 Food budget splits typically go 60-70% groceries, 30-40% eating out.
-Food cost per calorie at restaurants is 3-5× the cost at home.
+Food cost per calorie at restaurants is materially higher than the cost at home.
 Takeaway sits between.
 A household eating out twice a week typically spends more on that than on all groceries combined.
 This isn't an argument against ever eating out — it's an argument for knowing the number.
 Most overspending on food happens through eating out being invisible (small individual transactions that don't feel significant).
-Category-tracking eating out separately from groceries usually reveals spending 30-50% higher than people believed.
+Category-tracking eating out separately from groceries usually reveals spending (commonly cited at 30-50%) higher than people believed.

 The "income increased, savings didn't" pattern